 (1) Homemaker/personal care shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

-(2) Homemaker/personal care shall not be provided by a county board or a regional council of governments formed under section 5126.13 of the Revised Code by two or more county boards except that the Lorain county board may continue to provide or subcontract to provide homemaker/personal care for no more than the number of individuals enrolled in the individual options waiver it served on July 1, 2005.
+(2) Homemaker/personal care shall not be provided by a county board or a regional council of governments formed under section 5126.13 of the Revised Code by two or more county boards except that the Lorain county board may, for up to ninety calendar days immediately following the effective date of this rule, continue to provide or subcontract to provide homemaker/personal care for no more than the number of individuals enrolled in the individual options waiver it served on July 1, 2005.

-(3) An applicant seeking approval to provide homemaker/personal care shall complete and submit an application through the department's provider portal (https://doddportal.dodd.ohio.gov/PRV/certification/Pages/default.aspx) and adhere to the requirements of either rule 5123:2-2-01 or 5123:2-3-19 of the Administrative Code, as applicable.
+(3) An applicant seeking approval to provide homemaker/personal care shall complete and submit an application through the department's website (http://dodd.ohio.gov/providers/becomeaprovider/pages/default.aspx).

 (4) Providers licensed under section 5123.19 of the Revised Code seeking to provide homemaker/personal care shall: